elaforge/karya/doc/overview.md

 have a standard library, but also be able to define notation specific to your score.
 The editor is graphical but also uses a haskell REPL for configuration, automation, and extension.
-If you're familiar with Amiga-style trackers, it looks somewhat similar, but fundamentally it's closer to a programming language and aims at a higher level of expression.
+If you're familiar with Amiga-style trackers, it looks somewhat similar, but fundamentally it's closer to a programming language.

 The primary backend is MIDI, though it can also produce lilypond if you restrict yourself to the subset of notation that can be translated to staff